 Eating the right foods helps you keep your immune system strong.
 Plan your meals, go to the grocery store and include these 10 healthy and most powerful immunity boosters :

 Broccoli is supercharged with vitamins and minerals.
-Packed with vitamins A, C, and E, as well as many other antioxidants and fiber, broccoli is one of the healthiest vegetables you can put on your table.
+Packed with vitamins A, C, and E, as well as many other antioxidants and fibre, broccoli is one of the healthiest vegetables you can put on your table.
 The key to keeping its power intact is to cook it as little as possible — or better yet, not at all.

 Packed with allicin(sulfur-containing compound)

 Recognized for its value in fighting infections.
-Garlic also helps to lower blood pressure and slows down the hardening of the arteries.
+Garlic also helps lower blood pressure and slows down the hardening of the arteries.

 Ginger may help decrease inflammation, which can help reduce a sore throat and other inflammatory illnesses.
 Ginger may also help decrease nausea.
 Ginger may help decrease chronic pain and may possess cholesterol-lowering properties.